sap-tutorials/Tutorials/tutorials/hana-cloud-cap-create-ui/hana-cloud-cap-create-ui.md

 ---

 ## Prerequisites
  - This tutorial is designed for SAP HANA Cloud.
-It is not designed for SAP HANA on premise or SAP HANA, express edition
+It is not designed for SAP HANA on premise or SAP HANA, express edition.
  - You have created database artifacts and loaded data as explained in [the previous tutorial](hana-cloud-cap-create-database-cds).

 ## Details
 ### You will learn
- - How to create a Fiori freestyle web interface
+ - How to create an SAP Fiori freestyle web interface
  - How to configure the `approuter`